Sweden and Iran exchange prisoners in breakthrough deal

 Swedish-Iranian dual national Saeed Azizi was arrested in Iran in November 2023, on what Sweden called "wrongful grounds."

+In a late-night news conference, Kristersson appealed for the pair to now be allowed time alone with their families.

+"These are two people who have experienced hell on earth," he said.
+"I understand how this is received with mixed feelings, not least among Swedes who stem from Iran.
+This was not an easy deliberation the government has had to make, but sometimes you have to do difficult things and do what is right."

-European Comission President Ursula von der Leyen welcomed the release of the two Swedes from "unjustified Iranian custody" and congratulated Sweden on its work to get them freed.
+European Commission President Ursula von der Leyen welcomed the release of the two Swedes from "unjustified Iranian custody" and congratulated Sweden on its work to get them freed.

 Another Swedish-Iranian dual national, Ahmadreza Djalali, arrested in 2016, remains in an Iranian jail.
 An emergency medicine doctor, Djalali was arrested in 2016 while on an academic visit to Iran.